raganwald-deprecated/faux/examples/redirection/README.md

 But this example isn't going to do any of that.
 It's just going to redirect.
 There are two pages: the `original` and the `substitute`.
 When a user tries to get to the original, he ends up at the substitute.
 Reading the code, you will see that the redirection happens in a `before_display` function.
 This is where you would put code that checks preferences.
 If you need to check preferences for many different controller methods, you could use a scope so that they would all share the same `before_display` code.

 There are various alerts scattered through the code.
 None of these should appear.
 Their purpose is to demonstrate that having redirected, the original controller method is entirely abandoned.
-This happens when a `before_display` method returns false.
+This happens when a `before_display` method returns `false`.